-Candidates and students should have sufficient motor function to execute movements reasonably required to provide general care and emergency treatment to patients.
-Examples of emergency treatment reasonably required of physicians are cardiopulmonary resuscitation, administration of intravenous medication, the application of pressure to stop bleeding, the opening of obstructed airways, the suturing of simple wounds and the performance of obstetrical maneuvers.
-Such actions require coordination of both gross and fine muscular movements, equilibrium and functional use of the senses of touch and vision.
+Candidates and enrolled student physicians must have sufficient motor function to elicit information by palpation, auscultation, percussion as well as other diagnostic and therapeutic maneuvers.
+A candidate should be able to perform basic laboratory tests (urinalysis, CBC, blood glucose testing, etc.), carry out diagnostic procedures (endoscopy, paracentesis, etc.), and read EKGs and X-rays.
+A candidate should be able to execute motor movements reasonably required to provide general care, osteopathic manipulation and emergency treatments to patients.
+Examples of emergency treatment reasonably required of physicians are cardiopulmonary resuscitation, administration of intravenous medication, application of pressure to stop bleeding, opening of obstructed airways, suturing of simple wounds, the Heimlich maneuver, and performance of basic obstetric maneuvers are some examples.
+Such actions require coordination of both gross and fine muscular movements, the ability to stand, and equilibrium with the functional use of the senses of touch and vision.
+Candidates must be able to lift a minimum of 40 lbs. and stand for a minimum of one hour.